JordanHaer/coding-blog/posts/css.md

 id: 2
 title: Styling with CSS
 date: 2023-03-24
-readTime: 8
+readTime: 5
+tags: [CSS]
+image: "/css.jpg"
 ---

 ### Introduction

-CSS (Cascading Style Sheets) is a fundamental part of web development, allowing us to bring life and visual appeal to our web pages.
-Whether you're a beginner or an experienced developer, understanding CSS is essential for creating beautiful and engaging user interfaces.
-In this blog post, we'll embark on a journey to explore the basics of CSS and delve into some advanced techniques.
-So, let's dive in!
+CSS (Cascading Style Sheets) allows us to enhance the visual appeal of our web pages.
+Understanding CSS is essential for creating stylish and engaging user interfaces.

 ### Getting Started with CSS

-To begin our CSS journey, we need to understand how CSS works and how we can apply styles to HTML elements.
-CSS uses selectors to target specific HTML elements and apply styles to them.
-Let's start with a simple example:
+CSS utilises selectors to target specific HTML elements and apply styles to them.
+Here's an example of how we link a CSS file to an HTML document:

 ```HTML
 <!-- index.html -->